Looking for the best waffle recipe? My Classic Crispy Waffles turn out perfectly crisp on the outside and light and fluffy on the inside every time!

 Step into my kitchen and learn how to make perfectly crispy waffles!

 When it comes to great waffles, they must have a crispy exteriors and be light and fluffy on the inside.
 That’s what makes a waffle a waffle, right?
 Otherwise, we may as well just make some really great pancakes.

 I get such a kick (and a lot of pride!) out of how particular our boys are about their waffles since we make these perfect waffles here at home all the time.
 We’ll be out to breakfast and my 7 year old will place his order saying “I’d like an order of the CRISPY waffles, please!” following immediately with “You make ’em crispy, right?!”
 I get the biggest grin on my face and feel so happy knowing that he knows what a great waffle should taste like.
+And feel like!
+And these are the crispiest waffles!
 No floppy waffles for us.
 Haha!

-Sugar: just 2 tablespoons of sugar in the batter gives the waffles that boost they need to create an extra crispy and caramelized exterior as they cook.
+- Sugar: just 2 tablespoons of sugar is the secret ingredient in the batter gives the waffles that boost they need to create an extra crispy and caramelized exterior as they cook.
 The key is stirring the sugar into the batter at the very end so it doesn’t get lost in the batter as it would if you add it in the beginning with the dry ingredients.

 And there you have it!
 My best tips for making perfectly crisp waffles after years and years of making them for us on a weekly basis.

-And if you happen to have leftovers, you can store them in the fridge or freezer.
+To freeze, make sure they’re completely cool (I let mine sit on a cooling rack) before freezing in a freezer safe bag or container.
 When you’re ready to reheat them, I highly recommend you toast them in a toaster just like you would toast.
 It crisps them right back up.